Can wireless challenge cable for home interne... | Taiwan News

 Sprint tried to introduce residential wireless service before, using a technology called WiMax, but it failed to gain many subscribers as LTE trumped WiMax as the dominant cellular technology.
 This time, Verizon is using the same 5G technology that will eventually make its way into 5G cellular networks.

-The Verizon service will start in parts of Houston, Los Angeles, Sacramento, California, and Indianapolis.
+The Verizon service will start in parts of Houston, Indianapolis, Los Angeles, and Sacramento, California.

 "These are small areas but significant," said Ronan Dunne, president of Verizon Wireless.
 "Tens of thousands of homes, not hundreds of thousands of homes."
 Eventually, Verizon projects 30 million homes in the U.S. will be eligible, though there's no timeline.